gund999/TestMeasurementController/README.md

 * **Intuitive Layout:** The application features a well-organized and user-friendly interface with distinct sections for instrument controls, serial communication, and data logs/plots.

-* **Configuration Management (Simulated):** "Save Config" and "Load Config" buttons are present, currently offering simulated functionality for future implementation.
+* **Configuration Management (WIP):** "Save Config" and "Load Config" buttons are present, currently offering simulated functionality for future implementation.

 ## Features To Be Added

+* **Multiple Instrument Functionality:** Support simultaneous data logging from multiple instruments, including both district models and multiple units of the same model.

 * **Actual Configuration Saving/Loading:** Implement robust functionality to save and load instrument configurations and application settings to persistent files (e.g., JSON, YAML).

-* **Data Export:** Add options to easily export received raw data and generated plot data to common formats like CSV, enabling further analysis.
+* **Data Export:** Add options to easily export received raw data and generated plot data to common formats like CSV, for further analysis.

 * **Advanced Plotting Features:**

   * Support for plotting data from multiple measurement channels simultaneously on the same graph.

-  * Customizable plot aesthetics, including colors, line styles, and markers.
+  * Customizable plots, including colors, line styles, and markers for data from several instruments.

   * Enhanced interactive tools for zooming, panning, and detailed data inspection beyond the default Matplotlib toolbar.

-  * Ability to save plots as high-resolution image files.

 * **Input Validation:** Implement more robust validation for all user inputs, ensuring data integrity and preventing common errors (e.g., ensuring numeric values where expected).